The Mountain, The Sea, and You and Me

 Pre-Retreat Preparation Call

 When you book your place on the retreat you and I will schedule a 30 minute call to talk about where you’re at in your work and life right now and what you’re hoping to get out of the retreat.
 The beauty of doing a small retreat is that I can get to know each of the participants and tailor the experience just for you.
-On our call I’ll also give you some things to think about between now and September 2023 so that you come to the retreat primed to get as much out of it as possible.
+On our call I’ll also give you some things to think about between now and April 2025 so that you come to the retreat primed to get as much out of it as possible.

 Post-Retreat Debrief Call